w0rthy/ArrayVisualizer/README.md

 - Toggle shuffle animation
 - Toggle Timo Bingmann's "end sweep" animation
 - Refactored / optimized code

+**If you are experiencing performance issues in Windows 10, look here: https://superuser.com/questions/988379/how-do-i-run-java-apps-upscaled-on-a-high-dpi-display

 An executable .jar file is available in the dist folder.
 Have fun!